DHTMLX/docs-suite/docs/grid/api/rangeselection/disable_method.md

 # disable()

-@short: disables the `RangeSelection` module and resets the current range
+@short: disables the RangeSelection module and resets the current range in Grid

 ### Usage